minsiksudo/lai_lab_host_depletion/README.md

-This repository contains all the codes written to wrangle, process, test, and visualize data for a manuscript entitled **Host DNA depletion on frozen human respiratory samples enables successful metagenomic sequencing for microbiome studies**
+This repository contains all the codes written to wrangle, process, test, and visualize data for a manuscript entitled

+**Host DNA depletion on frozen human respiratory samples enables successful metagenomic sequencing for microbiome studies**

-Descriptions of each code were listed as follow:
+Descriptions of each code were listed as follows:

 1. Data wrangling

 COD_20221129_MGK_host_1_wrangle.Rmd

-2. Exploratory analysis
+3. Exploratory analysis

 COD_20230427_MGK_host_3_analysis_figure_table.html